 - Second-line legal aid (aide juridique de deuxième ligne/tweedelijnsbijstand) is available to persons who meet certain financial conditions or who are in certain situations.
-This aid - completely or partially free of charge depending on the situation - means that a lawyer will be appointed to assist you in a legal or administrative proceeding, to provide you with more detailed advice, or even as part of a mediation.
+This aid – free or charged only in part depending on individual circumstances – means that a lawyer will be appointed to assist you in legal or administrative proceedings, to provide you with more detailed advice, or even as part of mediation.

 The bodies responsible for providing second-line legal aid are known as 'legal aid bureaus' (Bureaux d’Aide Juridique/Bureaus voor Juridische Bijstand).

-Court costs assistance means that fees incurred during the proceeding will not be charged, or will be charged only in part (registry costs (droit de greffe/griffierechten or droits d’enregistrement/registratierechten) or the fees payable to bailiffs (huissiers de justice/rechtsdeurwaarders) or to notaries (notaires/notarissen) or for expert reports).
-To obtain court costs assistance clients must contact the legal aid bureau themselves or through their lawyer.
+Assistance with court costs means that fees incurred during the proceedings – registry costs (droit de greffe/griffierechten or droits d’enregistrement/registratierechten), the fees payable to bailiffs (huissiers de justice/rechtsdeurwaarders), to notaries (notaires/notarissen) or for expert reports – will not be charged, or will be charged only in part.
+To obtain assistance with court costs clients must contact the legal aid bureau themselves or through their lawyer.

-A Flemish Bar Association (Orde van Vlaamse Balies (OVB)) groups together the bars of the country’s Dutch-speaking community (14 bars).
+The Flemish Bar Association (Orde van Vlaamse Balies (OVB)) groups together the bars of the country’s Dutch-speaking community (13 bars).

-Information concerning the profession of lawyer may be obtained by consulting the following internet pages:
+Information concerning the profession of lawyer may be obtained by consulting the following websites:

 Access to these databases is free of charge.